RomeCore/RCParsing/README.md

 	- [Python-like](#python-like) - Demonstrating barrier tokens for indentation.
 	- [JSON token combination](#json-token-combination) - A maximum speed approach for getting values without AST.
 	- [Finding patterns](#finding-patterns) - How to find all occurrences of a rule in a string.
+	- [JSON incremental parsing](#json-incremental-parsing) - How to re-parse just the part of content.
 - [Comparison with other parsing libraries](#comparison-with-other-parsing-libraries)
 - [Benchmarks](#benchmarks)
 	- [JSON](#json-1)